text-x-soul/text-x-soul/comparison/README.md

 # Comparison:
-### Please note that this file will be used for comparison of Soul and different formats regularly based on new formats and releases.
+### Please note that this file will be used for comparison of Soul and different formats regularly based on new formats and releases

 ## Between Soul and INI
 What we can gather from **INI** files are that the ***INI file format*** is an informal standard for configuration files of computing platforms and software.
 INI files are simple text files with a basic structure composed of sections, properties, and values.